blacklightpy/vaultofknowledge/Tasks.md

 - Embedded: Intel, Qualcomm, Broadcom, NXP iMXP
 - From 2023, Intel Core, Celeron and Pentium will be replaced with Intel Processor lineup.
 Pentium and Celeron are brands, but Core is a trademark.
 The upcoming Processor will also be a trademark.
 Also i3 N-Series, Processor N-Series and U-Series are being introduced, which do not contain the generation number.
 - Aircrafts
-	- Aerostats (lighter than air) - Balloons (Unpowered), Airships (Powered) | Aerodynes (Heavier than air) - Static/Dynamic lift of Airfoil, Downward thrust of Jet Engine
+	- Aerostats (lighter than air) - Balloons (Unpowered), Airships (Powered) | Aerodynes (Heavier than air) - Aerodynamic lift, Powered lift (VTOL)
-	- Rockets don't depend on aerodynamic lift
+	- Rockets don't depend on aerodynamic lift, and can do spaceflight